swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 git clone <your git repository url>
 ```

+You can safely continue to the next chapter.

 ## State of the MLOps process

 - ✅ Codebase can be shared and improved by multiple developers;